cisagov/prescup-challenges/pc4/demo/demo-a-look-into-space/README.md

 ## Getting Started

+_Note: Please see the instructions in the [challenge directory](./challenge) to set up before playing this challenge offline._

 Inspect the Aurelian's merchant website `http:\\merchantcaste.us` to figure out the password and log in using the username `qorluia`.

 ## Challenge Questions